Arunabhagit/Data-Driven-E-Commerce-Sales-Analysis/README.md

 # Data Cleaning

-Firstly, Identified and removed duplicate rows to ensure data integrity and avoid skewed analysis.
-Checked for missing values across all columns.
-Numerical columns had missing values filled with the median or mean, while categorical columns were imputed using the mode or removed if they were not essential.
+First, I identified and removed duplicate rows to ensure data integrity and prevent skewed analysis.
+Then, I checked for missing values across all columns.
+Missing values in numerical columns were filled with the median or mean, while categorical columns were imputed using the mode or removed if they were deemed non-essential.
-Correctly assinged Order Date and Ship Date Datatypes Then I created new columns of Year, Day and DayofWeek from Order Date
+Next, I correctly assigned the appropriate data types to the Order Date and Ship Date columns.
+Finally, I extracted and created new columns for Year, Day, and Day of the Week from the Order Date to facilitate further analysis.

  # Statistical Charts & Insights

+Analyze Yearly Sales and Profit trends

 ![Screenshot 2025-03-24 212747](https://github.com/user-attachments/assets/9c80d7f6-f7c4-454e-b500-2eaf66d2b17f)

+The bar chart illustrates yearly sales and profit trends from 2014 to 2017.
+Sales and Profit consistently increased each year.
+The highest sales and profit were recorded in 2017.